mattbutler44/Polymorphism/README.md

 Interface "Payable" is implemented by an Invoice and many different types of Employees.

 The main focus of this project is the demonstration of polymorphism and inheritance.
+Exception handling is also heavily used throughout the project.